Christina Armijo: Career

 Armijo was a staff attorney of Sandoval County Legal Services, New Mexico from 1976 to 1978 where she served, among others, indigent Native Americans.
 She was in private practice in New Mexico from 1978 to 1996.
 In 1996, Armijo was appointed by Governor Gary Johnson to the New Mexico Court of Appeals.
 Following her appointment, she won election to the seat, making her one of only a handful of Republicans to win a statewide judicial office in New Mexico, and the first Latina to serve as an appellate judge in New Mexico.
 While serving on the Court of Appeals, Judge Armijo authored more than 50 opinions and participated in many more.
 Judge Armijo's service on the Court of Appeals ended in November 2001 when she was appointed to the United States District Court.

 Federal judicial career

 In 2001, Armijo was nominated to the United States District Court for the District of New Mexico by President George W. Bush on September 4, 2001, to a new seat created by 114 Stat.
 2762.
 Armijo was unanimously confirmed by the Senate on November 6, 2001 on a Senate vote and received her commission on November 12, 2001.
 She became Chief Judge of the court on October 1, 2012.
 As Chief Judge, she received praise for steering the court through the federal budget sequestration that struck shortly after she became chief.
-Under her leadership, the court also worked cooperatively to consolidated the federal bankruptcy court into the Domenici federal courthouse, reportedly saving taxpayers roughly $1 million per year.
+Under her leadership, the court also worked cooperatively to consolidate the federal bankruptcy court into the Domenici federal courthouse, reportedly saving taxpayers roughly $1 million per year.
 During her tenure as chief, the U.S. District Court filled eight full-time and part-time magistrate judge positions.
 She assumed senior status on February 7, 2018.